huige233/transcend/README.md

 # Transend

- This is a mod I made personally
+ This is a mod I made personally.

- It should run on Minecraft 1.12.2 Forge 2847 or later
+ It should run on Minecraft 1.12.2 Forge 2847 or later.

- The equipment it adds is extremely powerful, and it's very out of balance
+ The equipment it adds is extremely powerful, and it's very out of balance.